-This first scene primarily featured Paul McCartney's grandfather, played by Wilfrid Brambell, gambling at a poker table in ‘Le Circle’.
+This first scene primarily featured Paul McCartney’s grandfather, played by Wilfrid Brambell, gambling at a poker table in ‘Le Circle’.
 Here he is with actress and glamour model Margaret Nolan.

 While at the club, BBC journalist Jack de Manio interviewed John Lennon about his forthcoming book In His Own Write.
 The interview was first broadcast the following day from 7.15-7.45am, on the Home Service programme Today.

 - 2013: Blue plaque for Lennon and Harrison unveiled at the Apple Boutique building